9 Shocking reasons you feel dehydrated

 4. Stress.
 Did you know that stress can actually dehydrate you?
 It's true.
 Stress increases our heart rate, which makes us breathe heavier, resulting in increased fluid loss.
 Not just that, but in times of high stress, we often forget to drink water.

 5. Pregnancy.
-Pregnancy can bring about excessive sweating, urination, vomiting, all of which causes dehydration.
+Pregnancy can bring about excessive sweating, urination, vomiting, all of which cause dehydration.
 Also, during pregnancy, to provide your baby with nutrients, your blood volume increases which diminishes its ability to retain liquids, causing you to become dehydrated faster.

 6. Alcohol.
 When we consume alcoholic beverages, the level of alcohol in our blood surges, which causes our pituitary gland to stop releasing the antidiuretic hormone (ADH).
 When the release of ADH stops, it triggers our kidneys to increase the release of water through our system, which then leads to dehydration.